pgadmin-org/pgadmin4/docs/en_US/role_dialog.rst

   drop roles.
 The default value is *No*.
 * Move the *Create databases* switch to the *Yes* position to control whether a role can create databases.
 The default value is *No*.
-* The *Update catalog?* switch is disabled until the role is given superuser privileges.
-Move the *Update catalogs?* switch to the *No* position to control whether a role can update catalogs.
-The default value is *Yes* when the *Superuser* switch is in the *Yes* position.
 * Move the *Inherit rights from the parent roles?* switch to the *No* position if a role does not inherit privileges.
 The default value is *Yes*.
 * Move the *Can initiate streaming replication and backups?* switch to the *Yes* position to control whether a role can initiate streaming replication or put the system in and out of backup mode.
+The default value is *No*.
+* Move the *Bypass RLS?* switch to the *Yes* position to control whether a role can bypasses every row-level security (RLS) policy.
 The default value is *No*.

 .. image:: images/role_membership.png
     :alt: Role dialog membership tab